getopenmono/monodocs/articles/c-program-guide-cpp.md

 ### Non-default Constructors

 We can declare multiple constructors for our class in C++.
-Constructor can take parameters, just as function can.
+Constructors can take parameters, just as functions can.

 Let us add another constructor to *Rect* that takes all the member variables as parameters: